DarthRumata/EventsTree/README.md

 ### Cocoapods

 Write in podfile:
 `pod 'EventsTree'`
 Then execute command in console:
 `pod install`

+### Carthage

+Create Cartfile with line:
+`github "DarthRumata/EventsTree"`
+Then execute command in console:
+`carthage update`

 # How to use